stacks-network/docs/concepts/sbtc/auxiliary-features/fee-sponsorship.md

 1. **Improved UX**: Users don't need to hold STX to use sBTC.
 2. **Lower Barrier to Entry**: New users can start using sBTC without first acquiring STX.
 3. **Flexibility**: Provides an additional option for handling transaction fees.

-## Future Development

-While sBTC-v1 includes a basic sponsorship system, future versions may implement more advanced features:

-- **Dynamic Transaction Fee Market**: Allow sBTC users to choose the transaction sponsor who requires the least sBTC in return.
-- **Automated Sponsorship**: Integrate sponsorship directly into wallets and dApps for a seamless experience.